 Matching Your Health & Fitness Goals To Your Home Gym

 Weight loss is probably the most common health and fitness goal out there.
 To lose weight, you need to burn more calories than you consume, from an incredibly general point of view.
 That’s one of the fundamentals of weight loss.

 The cardio equipment speaks for itself, offering you an awesome way to burn calories as you exercise in the most effective ways possible.
 You can change your intensity, time and resistance to suit your own needs and make sure your workout is perfect every time.

 Incorporating weights into your exercise plan will also help to burn fat and build muscle too.
 Your resting calorie burn increases, plus your burn calories when lifting.
 It’s a win-win!

 If you’re looking for something a little bit different to keep your exercises varied, it’s worth adding in some resistance bands – they’re great for obliterating fat whilst training all your major muscle groups.

 Another popular fitness goal is to build muscle and gain strength.
 For this, you really need weights and resistance.
 Everyone starts at a different level when it comes to lifting weights, so it’s a good idea to look at a range of equipment so that you can progress on to heavier weights as you get stronger.

-You really need a combination of kit if you're trying to live a healthy life, like cardio machines to improve your heart health, plus weights like dumbbells to keep your muscles in the shape they should be.
-It really does depend on how far you want to take things though, and what it is that you enjoy doing.
+You really need a combination of kits if you’re trying to live a healthy life, like cardio machines to improve your heart health, plus weights like dumbbells to keep your muscles in the shape they should be.
+It really does depend on how far you want to take things, though, and what it is that you enjoy doing.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.